Andrew Robinson Stoney: Second marriage

-Mary Eleanor Bowes, the widowed Countess of Strathmore and Kinghorne, was engaged to her lover, George Gray, in the summer of 1777 when she met the outwardly charming but wily Anglo-Irish adventurer, Andrew Robinson Stoney, who manipulated his way into her household and her bed.
+Mary Eleanor Bowes, the widowed Countess of Strathmore and Kinghorne, was engaged to her lover, George Gray, in the summer of 1776 when she met the outwardly charming but wily Anglo-Irish adventurer, Andrew Robinson Stoney, who manipulated his way into her household (using the governess of the children, Eliza Planta) and her bed.
 Calling himself "Captain Stoney" – although he was, in reality, a lieutenant in the British Army – he insisted on fighting a duel in Mary's honour with the editor of The Morning Post newspaper which had published scurrilous articles about her private life.
 In fact, he had himself written the articles that criticised her, as well as those defending her; and the duel between Stoney and the newspaper's editor was probably staged.
 Pretending to be mortally wounded in the duel, Stoney persuaded the countess as his dying wish to marry him.
 He was carried to the altar on a stretcher for his marriage to the Countess.
 Staging a miraculous recovery immediately after the marriage, Stoney took his wife's surname (as stipulated by her father's will) and was styled Andrew Robinson Stoney Bowes.
-He served as High Sheriff of Durham in 1780 and was elected MP for Newcastle later the same year, serving until he lost the next election in 1784.
+He served as High Sheriff of Northumberland in 1780 and was elected MP for Newcastle later the same year, serving until he lost the next election in 1784.

 After his marriage to the Countess, he behaved brutally towards her in a sustained catalogue of abuse, including physical, mental and financial abuse.
 When he discovered that she had secretly made a pre-nuptial agreement safeguarding her finances, he forced her to sign a revocation handing control to him.
 Among other outrages, he imprisoned her in her own house, and forced her and one of her daughters to go into exile in Paris.
 They returned after a writ had been served on him.
 At the same time, he raped the maids, invited prostitutes into the home and fathered numerous illegitimate children.